Coro Mining Corp. engages in the acquisition, exploration, and exploitation of mineral properties and projects located in Chile.

 For companies that have on average been loss making in the past we assess whether they have at least 1 year of cash runway.

-Stable Cash Runway: COP has less than a year of cash runway based on its current free cash flow.
+Stable Cash Runway: COP has sufficient cash runway for 11 months based on last reported free cash flow, but has since raised additional capital.

 Forecast Cash Runway: Insufficient data to determine if COP has enough cash runway if its free cash flow continues to grow or shrink based on historical rates.